GerritGeeraerts/markdown-cv/index.md

 ---
 layout: cv
-title: Gerrit Geeraerts's CV
+title: Gerrit Geeraerts's test CV
 ---

 # Gerrit Geeraerts -
 Fueled by a passion for programming and the open-source community.